WELTEN/dojo-ibl/README.md

 - Collaborative discussions around topics
 - Data collection processes integrated
 - Activity time-line for process and activity awareness
+- NEW: inquiry dashboard
+- NEW: broadcast modifications on inquiry (pulling)

 Support
 -------